Akshaymonkv/ReactNative-zero/README.md

-# Javascript_journey
+# ReactNative-zero
-My personal learning experience in JavaScript from ground up
+My personal learning experience in ReactNative from ground zero